-University Access Rate Percent of Undergraduates with a Pell-grant This metric is based the number of undergraduates, enrolled during the fall term, who received a Pell-grant during the fall term.
+University Access Rate Percent of Undergraduates

+This metric is based the number of undergraduates, enrolled during the fall term, who received a Pell-grant during the fall term.
 Unclassified students, who are not eligible for Pell-grants, were excluded from this metric.

 Bachelor's Degrees Awarded within Programs of Strategic Emphasis (includes STEM) This metric is based on the number of baccalaureate degrees awarded within the programs designated by the Board of Governors as 'Programs of Strategic Emphasis'.
 A student who has multiple majors in the subset of targeted Classification of Instruction Program codes will be counted twice (i.e., double-majors are included).
+Source: State University Database System (SUDS).